 Myth Three: Only Older Individuals Can Have Alzheimer’s Disease

 People as young as 30 or 40 can be affected by this form of dementia.
 The name of this condition is early-onset Alzheimer’s disease.
 A widely unknown fact is that this type of Alzheimer’s impacts about 200,000 people in the United States.

 Myth Four: Memory Loss is a Direct Indicator of Alzheimer’s

 Although short-term memory impairment is a trait of Alzheimer’s disease, it’s also a common characteristic associated with aging.
 While it may be common for older individuals to forget minor details about events or conversations, these memory issues should not affect communication or judgement.
 If your family member is facing communication barriers and short-term memory issues, it’s best to visit a doctor to receive a diagnosis for Alzheimer’s or dementia.

 Myth Five: There Are Treatments to Stop Alzheimer’s Disease

 As of today, there is no known treatment to cure Alzheimer’s disease.
-However, there are drugs approved by the FDA that help to slow down the worsening of symptoms, for 6 to 12 months, for some individuals.
+However, a fact that a large number of people are not familiar with is that there are a variety of drugs approved by the FDA that can help slow down the symptoms of Alzheimer’s disease for 6 to 12 months for some individuals.
 These drugs are effective for a portion of the population with this form of dementia.